Internal Communications Metrics: The Four Steps You Need to Follow

 • Slack

-Internal communication channels are the ones your business uses to deliver top-level strategy, messaging and mission-critical information.
+Internal communication channels are the ones your business uses to deliver top-level strategy, messaging and mission-critical information within the organisation.
 These might include:

 As you can see, there is potential to have some crossover, especially with the use of email.
-This is why you should audit all your channels, not just internal communications.
+This is why an internal communications audit should include all your channels, not just the ones used for internal messaging.

 Effective communication in the workplace relies on channels that are delivering at peak performance.
 Test the quality of your internal communications channels by asking yourself the following questions: